Introduction: UK Train and Weather Display

 On first use it will create an Access point for local Wifi configuration.
 Use a phone to connect to this network.Use the phones browser to access 192.168.4.1 and you will get a wifi configuration page.
 Select the network and enter its password.
 The unit will save this and restart to acess the local network.
 This step may be needed again if moving to a different network or the password is changed.

-Once connected to the local wifi network the unit will access the National rail database and query it to find departures for the configured station and destination.
-This will be repeated sat the interval set in the config file.
+Once connected to the local wifi network the unit will access the National rail database or openweather database and query it to find departures for the configured station and destination or the weather forecast.
+This will be repeated at the interval set in the config file.

 The button usage is as follows